knub/sentence-boundary-detection-nn/python/README.md

 export PYTHONPATH="${PYTHONPATH}:/home/ms2015t3/sentence-boundary-detection-nn/python"
 ```

-Also, you have to set the environment variable `SENTENCE_HOME`, because many scripts relay on it:
+Also, you have to set the environment variable `SENTENCE_HOME`, because many scripts rely on it:

 ```
 export SENTENCE_HOME="/home/ms2015t3/sentence-boundary-detection-nn"